zeropointx/SFMLNetwork/README.md

 Simple SFML network project for school project

-This project uses SFML licensed with zlib/png license: http://www.sfml-dev.org/license.php
+This project uses SFML which is licensed with zlib/png license: http://www.sfml-dev.org/license.php